oscarbenjamin/blog/source/wip/data-structures-1/index.rst

 .. graphviz:: classes.dot

-Many of these break down further into more subclasses for example ``Boolean`` have many subclasses in another hierarchy:
+Many of these break down further into more subclasses for example ``Boolean`` has many subclasses in another hierarchy:

 .. graphviz:: bool.dot